Caroline Rowland -

 Caroline established 91 Magazine in her spare time whilst still working at the Financial Times (as well as running her blog Patchwork Harmony).
 In 2013, she finally made the leap into the freelance world and has since worked on various projects including her first interiors book - The Shopkeepers Home - published by Jacqui Small in October 2015.
 She took a break from 91 Magazine in 2015 after having her first child and writing her book.
 In 2016 she relaunched the magazine in print with a new look, new website and a new team.
 Find out more about Caroline's other work and read her personal blog at Patchwork Harmony.

-About Olivia Williams - brand and advertising manager
+Olivia Williams -

-About Shelley Welti - marketing and distribution manager
+Shelley Welti -

-When she's not writing, Shelley (who now lives in Brighton), enjoys walks along the seafront, perusing (and unfortunately for her bank account, buying!) the wares of the city's many independent stores and challenging herself to try new creative hobbies - inspired by the amazing makers, she's met along the way.
+When she's not writing, Shelley (who now lives in Brighton), enjoys walks along the seafront, perusing (and unfortunately for her bank account, buying!) the wares of the city's many independent stores and challenging herself to try new creative hobbies - inspired by the amazing makers she's met along the way.
 Most recently, she's fallen for the charms of the pottery wheel, arm-knitted a super-chunky blanket and somehow built a wooden planter out of palettes, despite never having used power tools before!